 Ansible

-Ansible link-icon is an automation framework that can manage network devices in a multi-vendor environment.
+Ansible is an automation framework that can manage network devices in a multi-vendor environment.
 It allows you to configure the network stack, test and validate the existing network state, as well as discover and correct network configuration drift.

 But Ansible can do much more.
-For example, according to the GitHub README link-icon it "handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration".
+For example, according to the GitHub README it "handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration".

 Ansible uses inventories and playbooks, which are defined in YAML files with Ansible DSL (domain specific language).
 Inventories contain information about network devices, while playbooks consist of tasks that will be executed (synchronously or asynchronously) on hosts defined in inventories.